 Today, it is rare to find a shopping list written with runes, and most who use runes themselves do so for the purpose of using a magic rune alphabet.
-Each rune stands for something, and whether used as magic rune symbols in spellwork, in a rune drawing for divination, or just as decoration, all runes are very sacred, and meaningful for everybody who uses them.
-They are basically used for:
+Runes are meaningful for everybody whether used for divination, as decoration or for using runes meaning for guidance.

 1. Divination or to get messages from Odin

 Some consider the runes a vehicle for hearing advice from Odin, and others use these for divination as insight runes.
-To read the runes, one must study them to understand both their history for the runes reading meaning to be successful.
-The runes divinations meanings for use in how to read Norse runes can be found farther down this article.
+To read each rune’s meaning, one must study them to understand their history in order for the reading to be successful.

-Various magical operations and charms can be made with the runes.
+Various magical operations and charms can be made with runes.
 They can be written on things for blessing, or to create a result.
 They can be worn to instill their attributes into the wearer, and they are meditated upon to achieve their powers as well.
-The same meanings as Norse runestone divination is instilled in magic runes and their meaning.

-So, when asking “What is my rune?” look at where you are in your life, and which of the runes resonates best at this point in time.
+So, when asking “What is my rune?” look at where you are in your life, and which rune resonates best with this point in time.
 This is your current rune, and with time and events, that can change.